Appian Way: Along the coast

 The Via Appia picked up the coastal road at Tarracina (Terracina).
 However, the Romans straightened it somewhat with cuttings, which form cliffs today.
 From there the road swerved north to Capua, where, for the time being, it ended.
 The Caudine Forks were not far to the north.
 The itinerary was Aricia (Ariccia), Tres Tabernae, Forum Appii, Tarracina, Fundi (Fondi), Formiae (Formia), Minturnae (Minturno), Suessa, Casilinum and Capua, but some of these were colonies added after the Samnite Wars.
-The length of the Appian Way from Rome to Capua was 132 Roman miles (121 mi).
+The length of the Appian Way from Rome to Capua was 132 Roman miles (121.4 mi) and from Capua to Brindisi (244 BC) it was 233 Roman miles (344.8 km; 214.2 mi).
 The original road had no milestones, as they were not yet in use.
 A few survive from later times, including a first milestone near the Porta Appia.

 Extension to Beneventum

 The Third Samnite War (298–290 BC) is perhaps misnamed.
 It was an all-out attempt by all the neighbors of Rome: Italics, Etruscans and Gauls, to check the power of Rome.
 The Samnites were the leading people of the conspiracy.
 Rome dealt the northerners a crushing blow at the Battle of Sentinum in Umbria in 295.
 The Samnites fought on alone.
 Rome now placed 13 colonies in Campania and Samnium.
 It must have been during this time that they extended the Via Appia 35 miles beyond Capua past the Caudine Forks to a place the Samnites called Maloenton, "passage of the flocks".
 The itinerary added Calatia, Caudium and Beneventum (not yet called that).
 Here also ended the Via Latina.